lx-industries/rmcp-openapi/README.md

 - **Output Schema Support**: Automatic generation of output schemas from OpenAPI response definitions
 - **Structured Content**: Returns parsed JSON responses as structured content when output schemas are defined
 - **Dual Usage Modes**: Use as a standalone MCP server or integrate as a Rust library
-- **Transport Support**: SSE (Server-Sent Events) transport for MCP communication
+- **Transport Support**: StreamableHttp transport for MCP communication (default), with optional deprecated SSE transport
 - **Comprehensive Testing**: Includes integration tests with JavaScript and Python MCP clients
 - **Built with Official SDK**: Uses the official Rust MCP SDK for reliable protocol compliance
 - **Authorization Header Handling**: Configurable authorization modes to balance MCP compliance with proxy requirements

 ## Security

 `rmcp-openapi` acts as a proxy between MCP clients and OpenAPI services, which creates unique security considerations regarding authorization header handling.

 **Important**: Please read the [SECURITY.md](./SECURITY.md) file for detailed information about:
 - MCP specification compliance